 - What kind of impact could your project have?
 How will you measure results?

-2. A one-page appendix with graphics and/or references (optional).
+- A one-page appendix with graphics and/or references (optional, PDF format).
 This may be included in addition to the one- to two-page project proposal.

-3. Applicants must also submit a two-page biosketch (PDF format).
+- Applicants must also submit a two-page biosketch (PDF format).
 There is no prescribed format for presenting this information, though many applicants submit an abbreviated NIH or NSF biosketch.
 In addition, applicants may submit a two-page biosketch for any collaborators involved in the project.

-Evaluation Criteria: Applications will be evaluated for their significance, innovation, potential impact, interdisciplinarity, and the ability of the applicant or team of applicants to successfully carry out the project.
+Applications will be evaluated for their significance, innovation, potential impact, interdisciplinarity, and the ability of the applicant or team of applicants to successfully carry out the project.
 Successful applications will clearly address these points in a manner accessible to the entire review committee, which draws its members from a broad range of disciplines.
 Highly technical proposals written for an audience of specialists are not likely to succeed in this competition.

-Dr. Catherine Dulac, Higgins Professor of Molecular and Cellular Biology, Lee and Ezpeleta Professor of Arts and Sciences, and Howard Hughes Medical Institute Investigator, will chair the 2019 Review Committee.
+Dr. Catherine Dulac, Higgins Professor of Molecular and Cellular Biology, Lee and Ezpeleta Professor of Arts and Sciences, and Howard Hughes Medical Institute Investigator, will chair the 2022 Review Committee.
 Other committee members represent a range of disciplines.
 These reviewers were selected for their broad perspective and demonstrated capability for evaluating work in multiple fields of study.
 Because of the diverse nature of this committee, project descriptions should be written in language accessible to reviewers from a wide variety of fields.

-Randy Buckner, Professor of Psychology and Neuroscience (Committee Chair), Faculty of Arts and Sciences
+Jason Beckfield, Professor of Sociology, Faculty of Art and Sciences

-Emily Balskus, Professor of Chemistry and Chemical Biology, Faculty of Arts and Sciences
+Adam E. Cohen, Professor of Chemistry and Chemical Biology and of Physics, Faculty of Arts and Sciences

-Alexandra Killewald, Professor of Sociology, Faculty of Arts and Sciences
+Mark Fishman, Professor of Stem Cell and Regenerative Biology, Faculty of Arts and Sciences and Harvard Medical School

-Stephen Lory, Professor of Microbiology and Immunobiology, Harvard Medical School
+Peter Howley, Shattuck Professor of Pathological Anatomy, Harvard Medical School

-Daniel Ziblatt, Professor of Government, Faculty of Arts and Sciences
+Elizabeth Phelps, Pershing Square Professor of Human Neuroscience, Faculty of Arts and Sciences

-Reporting Requirements: Award recipients will be required to submit a one year progress report.
+Award recipients are requested to submit a one year progress report.